 PROGRAM MANAGER: Jonathan Jakischa

-All financials to be negotiated based upon technology efficiency, scalability and readiness.
+All financial details to be negotiated based on proposed technology and commercial viability.

 SOLUTION PROVIDER HELP DESK: